marl-Am/blog-complete/README.md

 # blog
-A place to talk about what im learning
+Where i discuss what im learning and a place to show my projects.